Nickster28/MySchool-API/README.md

 # MyMaret-Server
-Webapp server and API for the MyMaret app.
+API for the MyMaret app.